- What Is a Fake Apple Watch?

 Look for arrangement variations.
 Apple Watches use a diamond sensor pattern, while fakes tend to use other shapes.

 This is a quick-and-easy test you can perform to tell a fake from an original.
-Fake watch chargers won't charge an authentic watch, and the inverse is true, too—a real charger won't charge a fake watch.
+Fake watch chargers won't charge an authentic watch, and the inverse is true, too—a genuine charger won't charge a fake watch.

 Apple Watch Series 6 comes in a long, thin box with the red apple logo and the word "WATCH" on the front.
 Fakes tend to come in chunkier, lower-quality packaging.
-As you can see in the example, the fake is a shorter, wider box with less glossy packaging.
+As you can see in the example, the imitation is a shorter, wider box with less glossy packaging.

 How to Know If an Apple Watch Listing Is a Scam